 The issue here is to adapt to rapid changes in wireless environments while ensuring a variety of QoS requirements across the end-to-end connection of the whole network.
-Flow control at the bridge may be based on data attributes and flow control information coordinated over the network by a coordinator, as shown in The rapid flow control at the bridge based on information of data attributes and flow control over the entire network shall work together by a coordinator as shown in Figure 2.
+Flow control at the bridge may be based on data attributes and flow control information coordinated over the network by a coordinator, as shown in in Figure 2.